 Are there any other costs?
 Is there anything I need to bring?

-You will need to bring your own recorder(s).
+You will need to bring your recorder(s).
 Exercises and teaching material will be provided by the tutor.
 You can borrow, and may wish to buy, the solo or consort music being studied.